sharmaeklavya/chatter-app/README.md

 Tools used in this project:

-1. React
+1. Socket.io
-2. TailwindCSS
+2. ExpressJS
-3. Express
+3. React Library
-4. Socket.io
+4. Tailwind CSS